Paragon Philharmonic Prelude Performance

 CMSP teachers are extremely well-qualified, caring and distinguished instructors.
 A majority have advanced degrees in music and perform professionally in their field.

-CMSP gratefully acknowledges the continuing support of the Virginia Commission, the National Endowment for the Arts and the Associated Chamber Music Players.
+CMSP gratefully acknowledges the continuing support of the Virginia Commission, the National Endowment for the Arts, the Town of Berryville, and the Associated Chamber Music Players.

 CMSP is grateful to all of our generous donors!